coldbox-modules/s3explorer/plugins/readme.txt

 Thanks to Joel Greutman for the fix on the getObject link.
 Thanks to Jerad Sloan for the Cache Control headers.

+Version 1.2
+* Fixed the ability to add credentials on the fly.

 Version 1.1
 * Ability to add content-disposition headers when putting objects